Tachyon711/welcomehome/README.md

 - A new tab page should be functional, aesthetically pleasing, and light.

 ## Journey of learning
 This project had learning in mind.
 It had helped me understand some aspects of making extensions/add-ons, how Web Stores work, how Github repo is actually managed properly (I still can't do that), and how semantic versioning is done.
 I hope that this could somehow help you as well, but it is provided as is.
-It is what it is.

 ## Features
 - Date